MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 ### PBR Uniforms

-The `"pbr"` object is meant to complement the larger Texture Set functionality by acting as a default or fallback value when texture set detail isn't provided for particular blocks, entities, or particles.
+The `"pbr"` object is meant to complement the larger Texture Set functionality by acting as a default or fallback value when texture set detail isn't provided for particular blocks, entities, particles, or items.
 For example, if you provide texture sets for pigs and creepers, but no other actors, then, when a cow is rendered in game, the `"global_metalness_emissive_roughness"` value defined in global.json will be applied uniformly across the entire surface of the cow.
 This allows you to quickly provide a general art direction without having to author textures for every single game object initially, and iteratively add more detail to the blocks/actors as you see fit.

 Values can either be described as an array of 3 numerical values from the range 0-1 or as a 3 hexadecimal digit string.